Geetanjali015/UPI-Transaction-Risk-Intelligence-Platform/README.md

-# Real-Time UPI Transaction Risk Intelligence Platform
+# UPI Transaction Risk Intelligence Platform

 FraudSight has been upgraded from a notebook-style binary fraud classifier into a production-inspired fintech risk decisioning project.
 It now scores UPI transactions on a 0-100 risk scale, explains the drivers behind each score, profiles risky users and merchants, and exposes both a Streamlit fraud operations center and FastAPI scoring APIs.